Zoning Bylaw Update

 Additional Density Provisions

-Inclusionary Zoning and Pre-Zoning for Affordable Housing
+Inclusionary Zoning and Pre-Zoning for Non-Market Housing

 Bylaw Format for Ease of Use